|

 participants, all SEQ subscales (except for sexual coercion) as well as the total score were significantly positively correlated

+with a drive for thinness.
 The results of this study indicate that a history of sexual harassment must

 be taken into consideration when dealing with eating disorders both in a research and in a clinical setting.
 In addition, cross-cultural differences must be made aware of and respected.